j-be/AutoBim/README.md

   * Default: `0.01`
 * Unified Bed Leveling - Enable this if your firmware was compiled with UBL
   * Default: `False`
+* Delay between corners - Wait the given amount of seconds before moving to next corner
+  * Default: `0.0`
 * Points to probe
   * Default: `(30, 30), (200, 30), (200, 200), (30, 200)` (Ender 3)
   * Note: These coordinates refer to *probe* position, while most other coordinates (e.g. what is displayed on screen)